Plugin Estimation of Smooth Optimal Transport Maps: Background on Optimal Transport

-Notice that the Kantorovich problem is always feasible since $P \otimes Q \in \Pi(P,Q)$.
-It can be shown in our setting that a minimizer $\pi$ in equation \eqref{eq:kantorovich} always exists (Theorem 4.1, \cite{villani2008}), and is called an optimal coupling.
+known as the Kantorovich problem, where $\Pi(P,Q)$ denotes the set of joint distributions on $\Omega^2$ with marginal distributions $P$ and $Q$, known as couplings of $P$ and $Q$.
+It can be shown in our setting that a minimizer $\pi$ in equation \eqref{eq:kantorovich} always exists (\cite{villani2008}, Theorem~4.1), and is called an optimal coupling.
 In the special case where $\pi$ is supported in the graph of a map $ T_0:\Omega \to \Omega$, it must be the case that $ T_0 \in \calT(P,Q)$ due to the marginal constraints in the definition of $\Pi(P,Q)$, and it must then follow that $T_0$ is precisely an optimal transport map from $P$ to $Q$.
 As we shall elaborate below, this situation turns out to characterize all optimal couplings when $P \in \calPac(\Omega)$, and for such measures the Monge and Kantorovich problems yield equivalent solutions.

 While an optimal coupling represents a transference plan for reconfiguring $P$ into $Q$, the corresponding optimal value of the objective function~\eqref{eq:kantorovich} represents the optimal cost of such a reconfiguration, which provides an easily interpretable measure of divergence between $P$ and $Q$.
 Specifically, it gives rise to the 2-Wasserstein distance,